 Oven with convection setting, 4 baking sheets, 3 silicone baking mats, Fine-mesh sieve, Pastry bag with 1/4-inch round tip

-Preheat the oven to 300 degrees F using the convection setting.
-Line 3 baking sheets with silicone mats.
+Preheat the oven to 320 degrees F. Line 3 baking sheets with silicone mats or parchment.
 Measure the confectioners' sugar and almond flour by spooning them into measuring cups and leveling with a knife.
 Transfer to a bowl; whisk to combine.

 Sift the sugar-almond flour mixture, a little at a time, through a fine-mesh sieve into a large bowl, pressing with a rubber spatula to pass through as much as possible.
-It will take a while, and up to 2 tablespoons of coarse almond flour may be left; just toss it.
+It will take a while, and up to 2 tablespoons of coarse almond flour may be left; save for another use.

 Beat the egg whites, cream of tartar and salt with a mixer on medium speed until frothy.
 Increase the speed to medium high; gradually add the superfine sugar and beat until stiff and shiny, about 5 more minutes.

 Transfer the beaten egg whites to the bowl with the almond flour mixture.
-Draw a rubber spatula halfway through the mixture and fold until incorporated, giving the bowl a quarter turn with each fold.
+Fold in the egg whites by drawing a rubber spatula halfway through the mixture and folding until incorporated, giving the bowl a quarter turn with each fold.

 Transfer the batter to a pastry bag fitted with a 1/4-inch round tip.
 Holding the bag vertically and close to the baking sheet, pipe 1 1/4-inch circles (24 per sheet).
 Firmly tap the baking sheets twice against the counter to release any air bubbles.